docker/docs/engine/swarm/how-swarm-mode-works/nodes.md

 * A three-manager swarm tolerates a maximum loss of one manager.
 * A five-manager swarm tolerates a maximum simultaneous loss of two manager nodes.
-* An `N` manager cluster will tolerate the loss of at most `(N-1)/2` managers.
+* An `N` manager cluster tolerates the loss of at most `(N-1)/2` managers.
 * Docker recommends a maximum of seven manager nodes for a swarm.